mk-fg/games/surviving-mars/disable-maintenance-button/README.txt

 Adds button to toggle whether drones will patch building up when maintenance is required.
 Unmaintained building will keep working until it finally breaks down.
 Disabling/enabling maintenance mode should have immediate effect on drones, stopping ones that are en-route if necessary.

 Such functionality is useful in early stages of colony development, when resources are scarce and letting stuff rust in disabled state is expensive, so shutting it down only as it breaks is preferrable.

-[h1]Similar mods[/h1]
+[[url=https://steamcommunity.com/sharedfiles/filedetails/?id=1541524054]Steam Workshop[/url]] [[url=https://www.nexusmods.com/survivingmars/mods/94]Nexus Mods[/url]] [[url=https://github.com/mk-fg/games/]Github[/url]]
+(protip: if mod gets out of date, Nexus version does not have lua_revision compatbility check, but Mod Editor won't upload to Steam without it)

+[u][size=4]Similar mods[/size][/u]

 - [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1403028308]Work Till Maintenance[/url]